jovotech/jovo-framework/docs/getting-started/installation/upgrading.md

 # Upgrading

 Learn how to upgrade an existing Jovo Framework app.
+Also, take a look at our [Installation Guide](./README.md '../installation').

 * [Upgrading the Jovo Framework](#upgrading-the-jovo-framework)
    * [Minor Updates](#minor-updates)